abdulkareeme/Library-System/README.md

 - Student can view all assignment info for a course and view his grades and his marks ratio
 - Student can do unregister from course
 - Doctor can delete his own courses with all data on it
+- Course could have requirment courses
+- Student can't register in course if he was not registered with required courses for this course

 # Images :